Akshit0203/Akshit0203/README.md

 ### 👨‍🎓 About Me

 - 🎓 4th-year B.Tech student in **Computer Science and Engineering**
-- 🛡️ Passionate about **Offensive Security, Blue Teaming, and Cloud Security**
+- 🛡️ Passionate about **Offensive Security, Blue Teaming, Cloud Security and AI Security**
 - 📍 Based in **Delhi, India**

 ---